 Radiation is a form of energy that has both beneficial and harmful effects on humans.
 When used properly in controlled settings, radiation can effectively treat lung cancer, and this effect can be intensified with chemotherapy given at the same time.
 Radiation therapy is the medical use of radiation to treat cancer and some non-cancerous benign tumors.
 Radiation for cancer works by damaging the DNA of cancer cells.
-Cancer cells are much more sensitive to the lethal effects of radiation than normal cells because cancer cells have difficulty repairing DNA damage.
+Cancer cells are much more sensitive to radiation than normal cells because cancer cells have difficulty repairing DNA damage.
 In addition, cancer cells are more sensitive to the effects of radiation and DNA damage because they divide much more rapidly than normal cells.

 Principles of Radiation Therapy for Non-Small Cell Lung Cancer

 The most common form of radiation therapy is external beam radiation therapy.
-With external beam radiation therapy, the patient lies on a table and a beam or multiple beams are emitted from a machine known as a linear accelerator.
+With external beam radiation therapy, the patient lies on a table, and a beam or multiple beams are emitted from a machine known as a linear accelerator.
 The beams are directed to the tumor and surrounding tissues that may also contain cancer cells.
 The beams penetrate the skin, other tissues, and organs before reaching the tumor target.
-External beam radiation therapy is given daily during the week, Monday through Friday, typically for 6 to 7 weeks.
-Scheduling the radiation treatment this way allows for an effective dose of radiation during the week to kill the cancer cells, and allows the patient and normal cells to recover during the weekend from the effects of radiation.
-The treatment takes 5 to 10 minutes, depending on the type of linear accelerator used.
+External beam radiation therapy is often given daily during the week, Monday through Friday, typically for 6 to 7 weeks.
+Scheduling the radiation treatment this way allows for an effective dose of radiation during the week to kill cancer cells and allows the patient and normal cells to recover during the weekend from the effects of radiation.
+The treatment takes 2 to 10 minutes, depending on the type of linear accelerator used.

 The typical dose of radiation given for most lung cancers ranges from 6000 to 7000 cGy (centigray), depending on the stage and whether or not chemotherapy is included.
 Such a high dose of radiation cannot be given all at once to a patient without lethal side effects.
-Therefore, the dose given per treatment is 180 to 200 cGy, which usually is well tolerated by patients.
+Therefore, the dose given per treatment is 180 to 200 cGy, which usually is better tolerated by patients.
 The unit centigray replaces the older term “rad” as a measure of radiation dose; 100 centigray is equal to 1 gray (Gy), which is equal to 1 Joule per kilogram of tissue (1 Joule = 1 Newton-meter).

 Radiation Treatment Team